25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 RDA:

 Selenium is a trace mineral required before and in early pregnancy.
-Selenium may help prevent miscarriage.
-It is an antioxidant that supports cell growth and protects against cell damage.
-It can avoid conditions like gestational diabetes and preeclampsia.
+It is an antioxidant that supports cell growth and helps protect against cell damage.
 (15)

 The thyroid is a control center for hormones like prolactin and oxytocin during lactation.
 Prolactin is the primary milk-making hormone, and oxytocin is the hormone responsible for the milk ejection reflex.
 When your thyroid is not functioning, it can lead to a delay in milk production and a low milk supply.